Ravieroy/ravieroy.github.io/_posts/2021-03-24-RaspberryPi-4.md

----
-layout: post
-title: Raspberry Pi 4: Getting Started with Manjaro
+# Raspberry Pi 4: Getting Started with Manjaro
----

 ## What is Raspberry Pi??